Warzone2100/warzone2100/doc/js-functions.md

 ## setDroidExperience(droid, experience)

-Set the amount of experience a droid has.
+Set the amount of `experience` a `droid` has.
 Experience is read using floating point precision.

 ## donateObject(droidOrStructure, player)

-Donate a game object (restricted to droids before 3.2.3) to another player.
+Donate a game object (restricted to droids before 3.2.3) to another `player`.
 Returns `true` if donation was successful.
-May return `false` if this donation would push the receiving player over unit limits.
+May return `false` if this donation would push the receiving `player` over unit limits.
 (3.2+ only)

 ## donatePower(amount, player)